 After you have reviewed quotes and selected which company you want, you will complete that company’s application process.
 Many of the largest life insurance companies offer an online or phone application process for your convenience.
 As part of the application process, you may be asked to get a medical exam to assess your general health or complete a health questionnaire.

 Finally, once your application is approved and you have agreed upon a premium, you will sign the policy, pay the premium and your coverage will take effect.

 Frequently asked questions

-Unlike home or auto insurance, life insurance providers typically do not offer discounts.
-However, there are still ways to get a lower rate.
-Improve your health by not smoking, maintaining a healthy weight, exercising regularly and managing existing conditions with your doctor.
-Another tip is to buy coverage when you are young, which will be cheaper than buying a policy when you are older.
-If you think you are paying too much, you can also consider switching life insurance providers.
+Unlike home or auto insurance, discounts are not available for life insurance policies.
+However, there are still ways to potentially get a lower rate.
+To help you receive the cheapest life insurance for your situation, consider improving your health by not smoking, maintaining a healthy weight, exercising regularly and managing existing conditions with your doctor.
+You may also want to purchase life insurance when you’re younger, as premiums are typically less expensive.

-Yes, you can purchase life insurance if you have pre-existing health conditions.
-However, it depends on the conditions you are dealing with.
-For example, if you have diabetes, high blood pressure or asthma, you can likely purchase coverage, but you will pay a higher rate.
-On the other hand, if you have a terminal illness, it will be harder to find an insurance company to approve coverage, and you may be limited to certain policy types.
+Whether or not you can purchase life insurance with pre-existing conditions depends on the conditions and the company.
+For example, if you have diabetes, high blood pressure or asthma, you can likely still purchase coverage, but you will pay a higher rate.
+On the other hand, if you have a terminal illness, it may be harder to find an insurance company that will extend coverage, and you may be limited to certain policy types.